 c) Has access to Agency provided interpreter services to serve customers in their native language as needed to achieve first call resolution.
 Contractor staff shall initiate the interpreter services via conference call so that callers will not have to hang up and redial in order to access these services.

-d) Have the ability to communicate with people via text messages, as well as make outbound robocalls, and callback services.
+d) Have the ability to make outbound robocalls, and callback services.

 e) Has IVR capabilities, and have the ability to: